jean002/machine-checked_proofs/README.md

 # machine-checked_proofs
-These are some mathematical theorems checked with the Lean theorem prover.
+These are some mathematical theorems, whose proofs are checked with the Lean theorem prover.